 “For many investors, tax-loss harvesting is one of the most useful tools for reducing capital gains taxes.”

-How tax-loss harvesting works.
-Even in a bull market, veteran investors may find that have added a few losers to their portfolios.
+How Tax Loss Harvesting Works: Even in a bull market, veteran investors may find that they have added a few losers to their portfolios.
 Tax-loss harvesting may be able to lessen the pain of those stinkers by giving you the ability to use those losses to lower your tax liability.
 Your portfolio will then be better positioned in the future.

 A tax-harvesting strategy usually works something like this: